Seasonalsky/Seasonalsky/README.md

 - @Seasonalsky here!
-I'm an Information Systems student who's graduating in 2021! 👋
+I'm a Computer Science and Design graduate looking for any full time opportunities! 👋
 - I’m interested in creating beautiful and intuitive interfaces that boast a smooth user experience.
-- Other than UI/UX design, I’m currently learning React Native and strengthening my Javascript skills!
+- Other than UI/UX design, I’m currently learning React and strengthening my Javascript skills!

 <!---- 👋 Hi, I’m @Seasonalsky
 - 👀 I’m interested in ...